danielcorsano/convertext/README.md

 # Batch convert all Word docs to Markdown
 convertext *.docx --format md

-# Convert PDF to Kindle format (multi-hop: PDF → TXT → MOBI)
+# Convert PDF to MOBI
 convertext book.pdf --format mobi

 # See all supported formats